 Students have the opportunity to obtain industry competencies in shielded metal arc welding (SMAW), gas metal arc welding (GMAW), flux core are welding (FCAW), and gas tungsten arc welding (GTAW).
 The program allows students to become proficient at blueprint reading, plasma and oxy-fuel cutting, measurement, and cylinder safety.
-Students also learn skills associated with career success, such as effective communication, listening skills, time management, problem solving, and organizational skills.
+Additionally, students will have the opportunity to learn skills associated with career success, such as effective communication, listening skills, time management, problem solving, and organizational skills.